-Companies that have never made profit but promise to change the world create irrational exuberance in valuations that essentially act as wealth-transfer schemes from clueless investors to some masters of public relations.
+Companies that have never made a profit but promise to change the world create irrational exuberance in valuations that essentially act as wealth-transfer schemes from clueless investors to some masters of public relations.

 The valuations are staggering: we saw recently two of these companies assume valuations higher than those of valuable S&P 500 companies that produce real products of high demand.

 Most of the talking heads on financial TV are tech illiterates.
-They make soup of words with the skill of a master chef to come up with arguments that cannot pass the scrutiny of a freshman test in engineering school.
+They make a soup of words with the skill of a master chef to come up with arguments that cannot pass the scrutiny of a freshman test in engineering school.